 Across the dataset, mid-range travelers face a narrowing corridor.
 In 34 destinations, the gap between mid-range minimum and maximum is less than $100.
 In Bago, Myanmar, it shrinks to $29.50 ($24.00-$53.50).
 In Songkhla, Thailand, just $44.00 ($45.00-$89.00).

-This compression suggests mid-range infrastructure—three-star hotels, casual dining, organized day trips—has standardized globally while extremes diverge.
+This compression suggests mid-range infrastructure, three-star hotels, casual dining, organized day trips, has standardized globally while extremes diverge.
 The backpacker economy and luxury sector have become distinct ecosystems, with mid-range options increasingly resembling upgraded budget experiences rather than scaled-down luxury.

 Conversely, destinations with wide mid-range spreads often signal volatility or rapid change.
-Puebla's $101 mid-range spread ($86–187) and Mexico City's $91 spread ($66–157) are narrow and stable, reflecting mature tourism markets with predictable pricing.
+Puebla's $1,830.00 spread ($1,570.00-$3,400.00) indicates pricing chaos rather than genuine choice.
+Mexico City's $1,650.00 spread suggests similar instability.

 The New Geography of Travel Cost